-NetDocuments does not recommend creating additional folders on workspaces if the workspace template is configured to use auto-created organizing filters.
+NetDocuments does not recommend creating additional folders on workspaces if the workspace's template is configured to use auto-created organizing filters.
 This is due to the unique differences in design between folders and filters.
 These differences can cause perceived inconsistencies when users don't understand the nuances between the two types of containers.
 To promote customer satisfaction and a seamless user experience, we recommend our customers use just one kind of container.

-- If a user imports a document into a folder and then profiles the document, if the filter has not yet been created on the workspace, it will not be created at that time.
+- If a user imports a document into a folder and then profiles the document, if the document type filter has not yet been created on the workspace, it will not be created at that time.

-- If a user imports a document into a folder and then profiles the document, if the filter already exists, it will still show up in the filter as well as the folder.
+- If a user imports a document into a folder and then profiles the document, if the filter already exists, the document will still show up in the filter as well as the folder.
 This can cause confusion for users by seeing the same document twice on the workspace page.
 Sometimes users will even delete the document thinking that they are two separate documents.

 - If the folder is profiled, anything that gets filed into that folder will inherit the profile of that folder.
 Sometimes users will inadvertently profile the folder incorrectly and then import a large number of documents into it and then users cannot find the documents by searching because they are not profiled correctly.